Charlotte Travel with Kids

 What to Do for All AgesAAA/Sherry Mims

-The 3.35-mile Riverwalk (998 Riverwalk Pkwy.), one of the newest and most popular paths, caters to bicyclists and pedestrians in the Charlotte metro area.
+If you don't mind a small detour from Charlotte's city limits, specifically to nearby South Carolina, the 3.35-mile Riverwalk: Piedmont Medical Center Trail (998 Riverwalk Pkwy.) is one of the newest and most popular paths.
+Located in Rock Hill, S.C., it's a convenient destination for bicyclists and pedestrians in the Charlotte metro area, aka Metrolina.
 (The adjacent River Park, 1782 Quality Circle, is pet-friendly, so you can bring your leashed dog for a stroll, too.)
 While you’re on-site, pick up a good book or donate one to the freestanding Little Library, where readers share diverse picks in a birdhouse-size box.

 flickr / CC BY SA/Mike Kalasnik

-Rock Hill’s Glencairn Garden (725 Crest St.) provides a good spot to unwind, especially in spring and summer.
+If you're still in Rock Hill, S.C., Glencairn Garden (725 Crest St.) provides a good spot to unwind, especially in spring and summer.
 The free park presents colorful landscaped gardens, including a kids’ area, as well as water features, sculptures and a memorial to veterans.

 Courtesy of NASCAR Hall of Fame

-NASCAR is huge in the South!
+Prefer to stay in Charlotte?
+Plan a pit stop at a AAA GEM® attraction to learn about NASCAR's influence!
 Even if you’re not a fan, the interactive exhibits of the The NASCAR Hall of Fame (400 E. Martin Luther King, Jr. Blvd.) impress.
 Catch a show in the High Octane Theater, and then check out legendary race cars in the Glory Road section.
-During race season, several Charlotte events draw a crowd with children’s activities and places to eat, so check the AAA Calendar of Events ahead of your trip to catch up on all the fun things to do.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.